abaicus/popup-block/readme.txt

 = 0.0.2 =
 * Fix exit intent not working in firefox
-* Fix hiding of close button not working
+* Fix close button hiding  not working
+* Fix unique identifier for modal having wrong type, causing block to get invalidated
+* Overflow when content has large height
+* Open after scroll offset was not properly calculated

 = 0.0.1 =
 * Initial release.